 Welcome to the College of Design, Construction and Planning (DCP) at the University of Florida.
-Established in 1925, the college has become one of the largest design, planning and construction institutions in the country with more than 1,500 students.
+Established in 1925, the college has become one of the largest design, construction and planning institutions in the country with more than 1,300 students.

 Accreditation and Degrees

 The academic programs in the college have an accreditation process from the professional organizations of each discipline.

 - Architecture – National Architectural Accrediting Board